-Interestingly, polyamide 1 (1 μ M) affected the expression of fewer genes than HIF-1 α siRNA under the conditions of the experiment.
-A direct comparison in genomic specificity between polyamide and siRNA cannot be drawn from these limited data because a large proportion of the genes affected by siRNA are likely a result of silencing the target gene, HIF-1 α , rather than off-target effects involving post-transcriptional silencing of mRNA using the RNA interference pathway (47).
-If we eliminate from the total number of transcripts affected by the HIF-1 α siRNA (2-fold, p ≤ 0.01) all transcripts affected by treatment with DFO alone (1.5-fold, p ≤ 0.01) we are left with 1,523 affected transcripts.
+Interestingly, polyamide 1 (1 μ M) affected the expression of fewer genes than siRNA targeted to HIF-1 α under the conditions of the experiment.
+A direct comparison in genomic specificity between polyamide and siRNA, however, cannot be drawn from these limited data because a large proportion of the genes affected by the siRNA are likely a result of silencing the target gene, HIF-1 α , and not due to off-target effects involving post-transcriptional silencing of mRNA using the RNA interference pathway (46).
+If we eliminate from the total number of transcripts affected by the HIF-1 α siRNA (2-fold, p \leq 0.01) all transcripts affected by treatment with DFO alone (1.5-fold, p \leq 0.01) we are left with 1,523 affected transcripts.
 A similar treatment of the data for polyamide 1 results in 1,626 affected transcripts.
+It should also be noted that in the case of most